 Pink stains can sometimes occur in warm, moist conditions and are produced by airborne bacteria which can colonise and grow on surfaces such as tiles, shower heads, toilet bowls and basins.
 These bacteria, which produce a pink pigment, occur naturally in the environment and do not come from the mains water supply.
 They are a common domestic problem and frequent cleaning of a surface that is prone to pink staining with a chlorine-based disinfectant will remove and control the problem.
 In addition, keeping affected surfaces wiped down and dry, and regularly washing of shower curtains, will minimise the problem.

 The quality of water in rain water tanks can be highly variable.
-More information on rain water tanks and drinking water is available at the Department of Health and Human Services website.
+More information on rain water tanks and drinking water is available at the Department of Health website.

 Fish and other aquatic organisms are sensitive to chlorine in their environment.
 Treated drinking water should not be directly added to your aquarium or pond without prior treatment to remove chlorine.
 Further advice can be sought from your local pet shop.